airdcpp-web/airdcpp-web.github.io/_docs/compiling/dependencies.md

 #### websocketpp

-Version 0.7.0 or newer is heavily recommended due to stability issues in older versions.
+Version 0.8.2 with the c++20 fixes from the develop branch is required (or newer version, if available).
 If your package manager doesn't provide the library, see [manual installation instructions](/docs/installation/websocketpp.html).

 #### zlib